 Having A Baby As A Single Man

 It’s a common misconception that only women experience feelings of their “biological clock ticking.”
 Many single men feel the urge to start families and turn to fertility treatments to make it happen.
-Our experienced fertility doctors in Raleigh help single men become fathers everyday.
+Our experienced fertility doctors in Raleigh help single men become fathers every day.

 Becoming a Dad

-Let’s take an in depth look at these genetic paths to single fatherhood.
+Let’s take an in-depth look at these genetic paths to single fatherhood.

 Surrogate mothers are between the ages of 21-35, have had a successful pregnancy and are raising at least one genetic child.
-Your surrogate mother could be a close friend, family member or a surrogate found through an agency.
+Your surrogate mother could be a close friend, family member, or a surrogate found through an agency.

 A gestational carrier is very similar to a surrogate mother except that the child is not genetically related to the woman carrying the pregnancy.
-If you choose to have a child via a gestational carrier you’ll need to select an egg donor.
+If you choose to have a child via a gestational carrier, you’ll need to select an egg donor.

-Gestational carriers are generally between the ages of 21-35, have had at least one successful pregnancy, are non-smokers and do not have any medical conditions that could interfere with the pregnancy.
+Gestational carriers are generally between the ages of 21-35, have had at least one successful pregnancy, are non-smokers, and do not have any medical conditions that could interfere with the pregnancy.

-Choosing a donor can be an overwhelming.
+Choosing a donor can be overwhelming.
 However, our fertility doctors in Raleigh are here to support you in determining which factors are most important when selecting your donor.